home-assistant/developers.home-assistant/docs/hassio_addon_security.md

 ## Use Home Assistant User backend

 Instead to allow users to set new login credential in plain text config, use the Home Assistant [Auth backend][hassio-api-auth].
-You can enable the access to API with `hassio_auth: true`.
+You can enable the access to API with `auth_api: true`.
 Now you are able to send the login credential to auth backend and validate it again Home Assistant.

 We have some sample and helper around that system collected in a [GitHub repository][hassio-auth].
 Feel free to copy past it or provide your usefully scripts.